jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 * $210 with AMA membership ($20) for a total of $230
    * regularly $300 without AMA membership)

-### Comparing Kaplan and Rx
+### Comparing Kaplan and USMLE-Rx

 * Kaplan has a terrible interface (Flash) and even worse iOS app
 * Rx has an excellent, smooth web interface (HTML)
 * hard to say which is better
-* Kaplan has very thorough (better) explanations, but often too detailed
+* Kaplan has very thorough (better) explanations, but often too detailed.
+  That said, if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
-* Rx ties directly into FA (the explanations literally show you the relevant FA pages)
+* Rx ties directly into FA (the explanations literally show you the relevant FA pages).
+Use it as a way to learn FA and then move on to UWorld.

 ### [First Aid USMLE Step Question book](http://www.amazon.com/First-USMLE-Step-Third-Edition/dp/0071744029)